 Here are some November activities that are perfect for families.

-Kids may still be counting their Halloween loot but November is the time to look forward to Thanksgiving.
+Kids might still be counting their Halloween loot, but November is the time to look forward to Thanksgiving for many people.
 Raise thankful kids with a month-long lesson on Thanksgiving, its origin, and its true meaning.
 Also, show your kids you're thankful for them with games and other activities you do as a family throughout the month.
 You also can enlist your kids in your Thanksgiving meal planning and decorating.
 And do some Thanksgiving-related crafts, such as handprint turkeys.

 Child Safety and Protection Month

 You want your children to be safe and protected all year long.
 And with November being Child Safety and Protection Month, there's no better time to teach them the fundamentals of staying safe.
 Teach your kids about dangerous situations and how to be aware of their surroundings.
 Make sure your home is properly childproofed if you have young children.
 And go over fire safety tips with your family.
 This is also a good time to discuss any emergency plans with your family, such as those for tornadoes or earthquakes.

 Aviation History Month

 Many little kids love airplanes, and November has a special treat in store for them: It's Aviation History Month.
 It doesn't matter if you're not planning on jetting off somewhere.
 You can still teach your kids about the history of aviation and the first flight.
 You also can make model airplanes or have a paper airplane competition.
 You might even turn your living room into a pretend airplane by lining up rows of chairs and having your kids come "aboard" with suitcases to watch a movie and enjoy some snacks.